-Your childhood dreams may have been crushed, but NASA has offered hope that they could yet be fulfilled.
+Your childhood dreams may have been crushed, but NASA could still fulfill them.

 The report reveals that NASA’s astronaut corps has shrunk from nearly 150 people to just 44.
 As the agency prepares to send humans to the Moon and Mars, officials are concerned that this cadre is too small.